etleap/terraform-provider-etleap/docs/resources/pipeline.md

 - `deletion_of_export_products` (Boolean) Specifies whether any remaining export products in the destination created by this pipeline should be deleted.
 For REDSHIFT and SNOWFLAKE destinations this means tables, and for S3 DATA LAKE destinations this means data output to S3 as well as any tables created in Glue.
 Defaults to `false`.
 Default: false
 - `parsing_error_settings` (Attributes) (see [below for nested schema](#nestedatt--parsing_error_settings))
 - `paused` (Boolean) If the pipeline is paused.
 Defaults to `false`.
 Default: false
+- `refresh_schedule` (Attributes) A pipeline refresh processes all data in your source from the beginning to re-establish consistency with your destination.
+The pipeline refresh schedule defines when Etleap should automatically refresh the pipeline.
+See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.

+Setting this to `null` is equivalent to setting the Refresh Schedule to `NEVER`. (see [below for nested schema](#nestedatt--refresh_schedule))
 - `script` (Attributes) Whenever a script is required, we accept and/or return two types of scripts: a Script or Legacy Script.
 We return a Script object if all transforms specified in that script are supported by this API.
 Otherwise it will return a Legacy Script.
 Either Script or Legacy Script can be used when adding a script to a pipeline.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--script))
 - `shares` (List of String) An array of user email's to share the pipeline with.